Company: Reinvestment Fund

 - 7+ years of lending experience, with at least two years of community development, multi- family, real estate underwriting responsibilities required.

 - Experience creating and communicating complex business and financial analysis including formal writing and oral presentation to decision-makers.

 - Experience reviewing construction budgets, project plans, appraisals, inspection reports and other real estate documents.

-- Ability to effectively synthesize information, organize logical arguments and summarize key
+- Ability to effectively synthesize information from multiple sources, organize logical arguments and summarize key

 - Experience performing analysis and modeling in

 - Ability to draw conclusions from financial and market data to make sound recommendations regarding credit risks.

 - Must share a commitment to advancing racial equity and anti-racism and willingness to engage in that work to advance Reinvestment Fund’s mission.